SanthoshRaju91/node-docker/README.md

       - "27017:27017"
 `

-Edit the <your-app-location> with your project location, please specify absolute path of your project, and save the file.
+Edit the `<your-app-location>` with your project location (eg: /c/Users/raju/workspace/node-docker/app), please specify absolute path of your project, and save the file.

 Now run the below command.